Mike Yastrzemski Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.70 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have a 5.73 team ERA that ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow 206 total home runs at a clip of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (207 total, 1.5 per game).

-- In his most recent appearance on Sunday, the right-hander tossed four innings against the Toronto Blue Jays, allowing two earned runs while surrendering four hits.
+- In his last appearance on Monday, the right-hander went six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering six hits.

-- In 15 games this season, the 35-year-old has a 5.98 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .292 to opposing hitters.
+- The 26-year-old has a 5.03 ERA and 7.5 strikeouts per nine innings across 24 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.